GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 # How to become a contributor and submit your own code

 This repository contains samples that the documentation on [Google Cloud Platform ][cloud] references.
+Samples for a client library should be added to the client repository, not this repository.
+The `functions` folder is reserved for samples used in [cloud.google.com/functions](cloud.google.com/functions).
 If you wrote a great sample but it is not used in Google's official documentation, there are better suited places to publish it such as a [community tutorial](https://cloud.google.com/community/).

 ## Run the tests for a single sample